Thrombosed Hemorrhoid

 Is a Purple Hemorrhoid Dangerous?

 Usually, no. A purple hemorrhoid is often painful but not dangerous.
+In many cases, it represents a thrombosed external hemorrhoid that gradually improves.

 However, you should seek medical evaluation if you have: